-אמביוולנטיות באימהות

-מעוז (2015) מסבירה שעם הלידה האם מתחילה לטלטל בין אהבה גדולה לתינוק ובין כעס עליו, בין חרדה לשלומו ובין משאלה להתרחק מהטיפול בו, בין הרצון להקריב עצמה למענו, ובין התמרמרות על כך, בין תפיסה של התינוק כחלק ממנה ובין התייחסות אליו כאל טפיל וזר, בין ביטחון בכישוריה האימהיים ובין הטלת ספק רב בהם. אמביוולנטיות אימהית, מסבירה פרקר (1997 Parker,), נוצרת על ידי סיבוך יחסים פנימיים אישיים וחיצוניים חברתיים הממוקמים תרבותית. פרוני (2009) טוענת כי הגורם לאמביוולנטיות באימהות הוא הפנטזיה על האם האידאלית. זו אוניברסאלית וקיימת הן אצל נשים והן אצל גברים, אך יש בה אמביוולנטיות הבאה לידי ביטוי בתפיסתה מצד אחד כדמות המנחה והמעצבת חיים, כמשמשת עוגן וכמייצגת תקווה. ומצד אחר, כאחראית לכל מעשי ילדיה ובעיקר למעשיהם השליליים.

-פרקר (Parker, 1997) ופלגי-הקר (2005) מסבירות כי באם האמתית קיימים רגשות מעורבים חיוביים ושליליים, כמו אהבה, תסכול, חמלה ושנאה. פלגי-פרקר (2005) מסבירה לאימהות כי עליהן תחילה להשלים עם הרגשות המעורבים של אהבה ושנאה. לאחר מכן עליהן ללמוד לנהל את חוויית האמביוולנטיות שלהן, כך שהיא תאפשר להן לחיות עִמה בשלום. ולבסוף, עליהן להיות חזקות כדי להתמודד עם האמביוולנטיות והחשדנות הקיימת בחברה באשר לאמביוולנטיות האימהית. כך מסבירה פרקר, (Parker, 1997) כי רק כשהאם עוברת תהליך בריא הקשור לה ולילדיה, היא יכולה להרשות לעצמה מרחב רגשי שבו היא חשה גם אהבה, דאגה וחמלה כלפי ילדיה וגם כעס, אכזבה ותסכול. כלומר, ב"ניהול אמביוולנטיות" נכון, האימהות יכולות לנהל קשרים בריאים יותר עם ילדיהן ועם פחות "אשמה". לחוויית האמביוולנטיות האימהית תפקיד משמעותי ברכישת תפיסת המציאות של האימהות את עצמן ואת ילדיהן ובכינון נפרדות בריאה והכרחית ביניהם (שיוביץ-גורמן, 2009).

-O’Reilly (2020) discusses the evolving role of mothers during the COVID-19 crisis, and

-the disconnect between what is happening in homes around the world and the reports about it.
-She states that even during this pandemic crisis, motherhood remains largely invisible.
-During the period of social distancing and closures in response to COVID-19, many mothers have continued doing their paid work from home, while the burden of housework and their children’s education also remains their responsibility.
+Development of the Teaching Profession

-These ideas recall psychoanalytic theories that focus on the relationship between the mother and her children as a key factor in children’s developmental processes (Garcia et al. 1998; Peroni 2009).
-This belief led the pedagogue and social critic Johann Pestalozzi to launch a pioneering project with mothers as educators.
+In line with psychoanalytic claims that regard the mother-child relationship as a key factor in children’s development (Garcia et al. 1998; Perroni 2009), the Swiss pedagogue and social critic Johann Pestalozzi (1746-1827) launched a pioneering project that utilized mothers as educators.
 He bought a small estate, brought abandoned children to it, and invested in their education.
-One of his students and disciples, Friedrich Probel, became the “father” of the modern kindergarten.
-Following Pestalozzi, Probel emphasized the crucial role of women in the first years of a child’s development, and gave priority to the status of mothers as educators (Fin, Seton, and Russo-Chimet 2012).
+One of his students and successors, Friedrich Probel, became the “father” of the modern kindergarten.
+Following Pestalozzi, Probel emphasized the crucial role of women in the first years of a child’s development, and gave priority to the status of mothers as educators (Snapir, Seton, and Russo-Chimet 2012).

-Development of the Teaching Profession

-The development of the concept of the kindergarten in the mid-19th century in Germany paralleled an emerging societal perception of women and their place in society.
+The concept of kindergartens continued to develop in mid-19th century Germany, paralleling an emerging societal perception of women and their place in society.
 This perception led to a feminist ideological stream known as “spiritual motherhood,” which offered a new self-definition of women that justified their involvement in the public sphere, based on perceived differences between the sexes.
 This movement claimed that women are able to contribute to human society and to fulfill themselves by using their distinctive skills as women.